 Source: JP Morgan Vietnam Opportunities Fund Factsheet May 31, 2021.

 SHOULD I INVEST IN VIETNAM AND HOW BEST TO INVEST IN THEIR STOCK MARKET?

-Conclusion of the best Vietnam funds to invest in
+CONCLUSION of the best Vietnam MUTUAL funds to invest in

 In regard to the open-end funds offered by the likes of Dragon Capital / VinaCapital (first 2 mentioned above), my bias is to stick to their offerings of their closed end fund structures (CEFs).
 I find the CEF versions not only usually trade at reasonable attractive discounts, but it is simpler to get comfort surrounding fee structures, performance and being listed on the LSE.
 Whereas digging deeper into the various class structures of the open-end versions is not just time consuming, but gives you nagging doubts you are missing something.
 Some of the prospectuses are quite long!